Reparse-dev/noctus-obsidian-plugin/README.md

 # Extended Markdown Syntax - Obsidian Plugin

-This plugin provides some alternatives for inline formatting using non-standard syntaxes instead of using html tags, such as underline, superscript, and much more.
+Provides some alternatives for inline formatting using non-standard syntaxes instead of using html tags, such as underline, superscript, and much more.

 You can easily create text that is <u>underlined</u>, <sup>superscripted</sup>, or <sub>subscripted</sub> without any pain of writing html tags.
 And don't forget, this plugin supports both modes: editor mode and preview mode.